FreeMarker Document Templates for TrueContext Data

 There are a few different ways you can test your document:

-• Select Preview to generate a document that uses sample (not actual) data.
+• Select Preview to generate a document that uses sample data.

-• Complete and submit a form, and then download the document.
+• To test with actual data, complete and submit a form, and then download the document.

 If the document contents aren’t what you expected, you can edit the template, upload it to the document, and then generate and download the document again.

-Info:You can save some time by dispatching the form by using the TrueContext REST API.
-You can set up a Request Body that you can reuse for testing.
-The topic Dispatch a Form Using the API with ReqBin provides an example of how to set up an API dispatch.
+Info:To save time when testing a document with actual data, dispatch the record using the TrueContext REST API.
+Set up a Request Body and reuse it for testing.
+The API documentation provides instructions and examples of how to set up an API dispatch.

 Steps to build an FTL template for a FreeMarker text document